DevHeris/Mazifyr/README.md

 Enrich your maze editing experience with a dynamic cursor that adapts to different editing actions.
 Whether you're drawing walls or creating open passages, the cursor intuitively guides your interactions.

-### Maze Validation ✔️
+### Maze Validation, Prevent Unplayable Configuration, and Feedback 🚫

 Ensure maze integrity by utilizing advanced validation mechanisms.
-Mazifyr automatically checks for valid configurations, preventing unintended obstacles or impassable areas.

-### Prevent Unplayable Configuration 🚫

 Mazifyr intelligently identifies configurations that could render the maze unsolvable or overly challenging.
 By detecting potential issues during the editing process, it ensures a delightful gaming experience.

-### Feedback on Unplayable Configuration 📢

 Receive instant feedback when attempting to create an unplayable maze.
 Mazifyr provides clear notifications, guiding you to make adjustments for optimal playability.

 ### Undo Mechanism ↩️